RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 Or if you prefer, you can directly disable `network-manager`.
 To do this there are several ways.
 Depending of your Linux distribution the command can change.
 Some of them:

-`service network-manager stop` -> Valid for Kali, Backbox, Ubuntu, Debian, Raspbian, Parrot, Cyborg.
+`service network-manager stop` -> Valid for Kali, Backbox, Ubuntu, Debian, Raspbian, Parrot and Cyborg.<br/>
-`service NetworkManager stop` -> Valid for SuSE, CentOS, Fedora, Gentoo, Red Hat.
+`service NetworkManager stop` -> Valid for SuSE, CentOS, Fedora, Gentoo and Red Hat.<br/>
-`systemctl stop NetworkManager.service` -> Valid for Arch, BlackArch, OpenMandriva.
+`systemctl stop NetworkManager.service` -> Valid for Arch, BlackArch and OpenMandriva.<br/>

+The goal is to see at `hostapd` window something like this:

     Configuration file: /tmp/ag.hostapd.conf
     Using interface wlan0 with hwaddr 00:11:22:33:44:55 and ssid "airgeddon-test"